oracle-devrel/technology-engineering/cloud-infrastructure/ai-infra-gpu/GPU/README.md

  ## Re-useable Assets

 - [Navigating the AI Revolution: Opportunities and Challenges - German - efcom Symposium 2023](https://www.youtube.com/watch?v=r_ZG2sUzhqo)
-    - For all German speakers interested in hearing high-level about the foundations of GPU, what AI is (and how it is connected to Machine Learning, Data Science, LLM, GenAI) and how Oracle is approaching it.
+    - For all German speakers interested in hearing high-level about the foundations of GPU, what AI is (and how it is connected to Machine Learning, Data Science, LLM, GenAI), and how Oracle is approaching it.

 # Useful Links